rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 * `ViewCategory`
 * `Custom`

-Apart from that if the event sent is not found in our list we pass those events and Pinterest treats them as user-defined events.
-Note, these custom events aren’t available for conversion reporting.
+Apart from these events, if the event sent is not found in the list, RudderStack will pass those events and Pinterest will treat them as user-defined events.

+{% hint style="info" %}
+Note that these custom events aren’t available for conversion reporting.
+{% endhint %}

 ## Properties Mapping

-Rudderstack automatically binds the following properties to Pinterest Event Properties:
+Rudderstack automatically binds the following properties to the Pinterest event properties:

 | RudderStack property name | Pinterest property name |
 | :--- | :--- |